 SITE INFORMATION

 Topic Comments

 Site Name Westpans

-Site Ref PM/MH/BUS009
+Site Ref PM/MH/BUS009: LDP Policy DC7 Development in the Edinburgh Green Belt

 Source of Site Council's Economic Development service

 Suggestion

 Site Size (ha) 0.7ha

 Current Use Grazing

 Proposed Use Employment

 Summary A small and sloping site opposite the cluster of dwellings at Westpans on the

 Description B1348.
 It has the appearance of a greenfield site but records indicate it was

 formerly a landfill site.
 The wooded Drummohr policies lie to the south.